PhonePe/pulse/README.md

 1. **Aggregated** - Aggregated values of various payment categories as shown under <u>Categories</u> section
 1. **Top** - Totals of top States / Districts /Pin Codes

-All the data is provided in these folders is of JSON format.
-For more details on the structure/syntax you can refer to [JSON Structure / Syntax](https://github.com/PhonePe/pulse-data#json-structure--syntax) section of the documentation.
+All the data provided in these folders is of JSON format.
+For more details on the structure/syntax you can refer to the [JSON Structure / Syntax](https://github.com/PhonePe/pulse-data#json-structure--syntax) section of the documentation.

 ## Documentation ##
 ### Folder Structure ###

-Head to the [data](https://github.com/PhonePe/pulse-data/tree/main/data) folder to find below shown structure.
-Overall, above mentioned two sections data can be found at top level folder structure.
+Head to the [data](https://github.com/PhonePe/pulse-data/tree/main/data) folder to the find below shown structure.
+Overall, above mentioned sections data can be found at top level folder structure.

 Under each of these sections there are folders for **Transactions** and **Users** respectively.

 Data for **Transactions** and **Users** is grouped under country level within **India** folder which further grouped the data into each year(_for country level data_) and there is one folder with name **state** which groups data for all the available states of India respectively.

 Similar to country level data, state level data too grouped into each year.
-All of these year folders(_both at country and state level_) have maximum of four files with names starting from 1 to 4.
+All of these year folders(_both at country and state level_) have a maximum of four files with names starting from 1 to 4.
 These numbers represent each quarter in the selected year.

 <ins>Example</ins>: ```2021 > 1.json``` represents data for quarter 1 (_Jan, Feb and Mar 2021_)